Alexon-Abreu/LeetCode-HackerRank/HackerRank/CountingValleys/README.md

 ## Explanation

 The goal is to return the number of times a hiker has traversed a valley.
 The problem explains that a valley is defined as a "sequence of consecutive steps below sea level, starting with a step down from sea level and ending with a step up to sea level".
+This is a pretty simple problem, all we have to do is keep track of the sea level.
+If the hiker takes a step down 'D', then we would decrement the value of the sea level and increment otherwise.